artipie/artipie/.wiki/Configuration-Storage.md

 to host data in the place which you need.
 The interface [StorageFactory](https://github.com/artipie/asto/blob/master/asto-core/src/main/java/com/artipie/asto/factory/StorageFactory.java) is responsible for creating a new storage instance.
-You have to implement this interface and mark the implementation by annotation [ArtipieStorageFactory](https://github.com/artipie/asto/blob/master/asto-core/src/main/java/com/artipie/asto/factory/ArtipieStorageFactory.java).
+You have to implement this interface and mark the implementation with annotation [ArtipieStorageFactory](https://github.com/artipie/asto/blob/master/asto-core/src/main/java/com/artipie/asto/factory/ArtipieStorageFactory.java).
 This annotation helps Artipie to find factory classes and provides a name of storage type.
 Storage type name must be unique in the scope of one Artipie server.
 In the case of type name conflict, Artipie will throw an exception on a start-up stage.
 Storage configuration is represented by an